rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 problem by working on webassembly technologies.
 Why not just make code safer by running in isolated VM's or with cgroup/namespace protections via containers?
 While VM's are more secure by having very rigid boundaries, they are also extremely heavyweight.
-Moreover, if your process running in your VM needed to interact with another process, it'd have to do so using network IPC (not even named pipes or unix sockets).
+Moreover, if your process running in your VM needed to interact with another process, it'd have to do so using network IPC.
+Not even named pipes or unix sockets would work.
 What about containers?
 Containers are more lightweight, but then you would have to guarantee that every program/process has a common base image (which is what Red Hat is doing), otherwise it will get just as bloated as running as a VM.
-Furthermore, containers can't isolate system calls.
+Furthermore, containers can't isolate system calls and even doing IPC across container boundaries is relatively expensive.

-What the Bytecode Alliance is doing is creating "nanoprocesses" that can even lock down syscalls.
+What the Bytecode Alliance is doing is creating "nanoprocesses" via the sandboxing that webassembly provides so that it can even lock down syscalls.
 Solomon Hykes, the founder of Docker, went so far as to say that had webassembly existed back in 2008, [he never would have invented Docker][-no-docker].

 I've always been a little bothered by the idea of docker.
 Cgroups and namespaces I can understand.
-Those are very lightweight, and you can just have rules for certain processes.
+Those are very lightweight, and you can create rules for certain processes.
 But bringing along a filesystem/runtime for your executable?
 I always felt like docker existed because the majority of programs were written in languages that didn't ship you a binary.
 So docker was invented to ship everything you needed inside images.
 And while they are lighter weight than VM's (VM's are